-PARIS (Reuters) - France has opened a probe into whether British bank HSBC (HSBA.L) offered illicit products to help French clients avoid tax in Switzerland, the Paris prosecutors' office said on Tuesday.
+PARIS/LONDON, April 23 (Reuters) - France has opened a probe into whether British bank HSBC offered illicit products to help French clients avoid tax in Switzerland, the prosecutor's office said on Tuesday.

-The French investigation into the alleged sale of illicit products and tax fraud is based on a list of clients at HSBC's Swiss unit obtained in 2009, the prosecutor's office said.
+The investigation is based on a list of French clients at HSBC's Swiss unit obtained in 2009, the prosecutor's office said.

 A spokeswoman for HSBC declined to comment.

 - South Korea recovers first bodies from inside sunken ferry